-- state regulation is exercised by government bodies (the Directorate General for Energy and Geology, DGEG) and; - sub-state regulation is carried out by independent regulatory entities.
+- state regulation that is exercised by government bodies (the Directorate General for Energy and Geology, DGEG) and; - sub-state regulation that is carried out by independent regulatory entities.

-At the latter level, alongside horizontal regulation (through the Portuguese Competition Authority - Autoridade da Concorrência or AdC), there is also vertical regulation (specialised) that is carried out by ERSE (Regulatory Entity for Energy Services), and by other entities (such as the Portuguese Securities Commission- Comissão de Mercado dos Valores Mobiliários (CMVM)).
+At the latter level, alongside horizontal regulation (through the Portuguese Competition Authority - Autoridade da Concorrência or AdC), there is also vertical regulation (specialised) that is carried out by ERSE, and by other entities (such as the Portuguese Securities Commission - Comissão de Mercado dos Valores Mobiliários (CMVM)).